Henrik Stenson Facts: 25 Things You Didn't Know About The Swedish Pro Golfer

-One of Europe's most popular, and best, players on Tour, Henrik Stenson has won the Race to Dubai twice and the 2016 Open in record fashion.
+One of Europe's most popular, and best, players, Henrik Stenson has won the Race to Dubai twice and the 2016 Open in record fashion.
+Get to know the popular Swede better with these facts.

-2. His family didn't play golf, he was introduced to the game by his friend Pontus who lived down his road.
+2. His family didn't play golf.
+He was introduced to the game by his friend Pontus who lived down his road.
 They would go to the driving range together.

 Get the Golf Monthly Newsletter